lambdista/money/README.md

-# Scala DSL for Money manipulation #
+# Scala DSL for Money-related operations #

-Simple Domain-Specific Language (DSL) for money manipulation.
-It lets you perform operations among different currencies by, transparently, doing all internal conversions.
+This Domain-Specific Language (DSL) lets you perform operations among different currencies, by transparently doing all internal conversions.
 The conversion map is injected implicitly by the client code.

 ## Build ##
 This project is managed with [SBT](http://www.scala-sbt.org/) so it can be built using: